Jutta Feddersen: Artist-educator

 In 1972, Feddersen taught weaving to the local indigenous people in Santa Teresa Mission, 150 kms from Alice Springs.
 After a sojourn in Africa in 1974 where she researched textiles she returned to Australia suffering from a tropical disease.
 She found the trip tough and lonely, and contrary to her grandfather's experiences as a government official there, being a white woman on her own was threatening, but in works exhibited at her 1975 solo show at Bonython Galleries she "tried to catch the mood of that strange land the flash of blue water, the yellow glow of a valley of houses the deltas, the erosion and the subtleties of the Sahara.”
 Around this time she and husband Lorenz amicably separated.

 Producing large-scale weavings and wall hangings incorporating mixed media including jute, linen, steel and rubber and with a more artistic intention, she exhibited with Bonython Galleries.
-The work proved popular with collectors and interior decorators, and she was sought out as a teacher, taking simultaneous positions at Newcastle University, Willoughby Arts Centre and Alexander Mackie College before being made full-time position at Newcastle and commuting from Sydney.
+The work proved popular with collectors and interior decorators, and she was sought out as a teacher, taking simultaneous positions at Newcastle University, Willoughby Arts Centre and Alexander Mackie College before being taking full-time position at Newcastle and commuting from Sydney.